rdk/p2rank/README.md

 prank fpocket-rescore test.ds -fpocket_keep_output 0                # delete fpocket output files
 ~~~

-In this case, the dataset file can be a simple list of pdb/cif files since Fpocket predictions will pe calculated ad-hoc.
+In this case, the dataset file can be a simple list of pdb/cif files since Fpocket predictions will be calculated ad-hoc.
 `prank fpocket-rescore` will produce `predictions.csv` as well, so it can be used as an in-place replacement for `prank predict` in most scenarios.
 Note: if you use `fpocket-rescore`, please cite Fpocket as well.